top of page

 The official BSA Inspection Sheet can be found here

-Members of Boy Scout Troop 124 wear official BSA uniform shirts and Troop neckercheifs.
-BSA pants, socks, belt and cap are optional, but encouraged.
+Members of Boy Scout Troop 124 wear official BSA uniform shirts and Troop neckerchiefs.
+BSA pants, socks, belts, and hats are optional but encouraged.

-Boy Scouts also wear leather Boy Scout Troop 124 bead fobs to proudly display their acheivements.
+Scouts also wear leather Scout Troop 124 bead fobs to proudly display their achievements.
 Beads are awarded by the Senior Patrol Leader following each event, each color represents a particular category of events.

 bottom of page